betula/node-shared/README.md

 npm install node-provide
 ```

-## Some examples for different syntax in JavaScript and TypeScript.
+## Some examples of different syntax in JavaScript and TypeScript

-TypeScript with decorators and reflect metadata
+TypeScript with decorators and reflect metadata.

 ```typescript
 import { provide, inject } from "node-provide";